GoldenretriverYT/G2DEngine/README.md

 for linux might work without any changes, but any issues related to this are currently not the priority.

 ### Note
 As for almost all my projects, this is just a project I started for fun.
-It is not supposed to become one of the big engines and I can't gurantee that I will maintain it forever.
+It is not supposed to become one of the big engines and I can't gurantee that I will maintain it forever.<br><br>
+And yes, G2D is slightly inspired by Unitys GameObject/Components/Transform architecture.